2003 Masters Tournament: Summary

 Despite one of the largest major championship final round comebacks by Mattiace, Mike Weir bested him in a sudden death playoff for his first major title.
-Weir became the first Canadian ever to win a major championship, and also became the first left-handed player to win the Masters.
+Weir became the first Canadian male ever to win a major championship, and also became the first left-handed player to win the Masters.
 The sudden death playoff at the par 4 10th was the only extra hole needed, as Weir's bogey was good enough as Mattiace double-bogeyed the hole.
 Weir recovered from his disappointing third round with his second 68 of the tournament to force the playoff.
 To get into the sudden death playoff, Weir made a 7 ft putt for par on the 18th green.
 Mattiace's only bogey (besides the playoff hole) of his tournament-low 65 (−7) was at the 18th hole.
 He teed off forty minutes and four groups ahead of the final pairing, so Mattiace had about an hour between the completion of his round and the start of the playoff.

 Third round leader Maggert shot a disappointing 75 (+3) to finish in solo fifth place.
 Maggert had no bogeys or double bogeys, but made a triple bogey 7 on the third hole and a quintuple bogey 8 on the twelfth hole.
 Mickelson's 68 (−4) was only enough for solo third, two strokes behind Weir and Mattiace.
 It marked Mickelson's third straight third-place finish at the Masters (he would win the green jacket in 2004, 2006, and 2010).
 Jim Furyk also shot a four-under 68 for a fourth-place finish which equaled his best Masters finish at 284 (−4).
 (He would win the next major, at the U.S. Open in June.)
 Ernie Els and Singh rounded out the under par finishers at 287 (−1), in a tie for sixth.
 Toms shot 74 and fell back to even-par 288, in a five-way tie for eighth.
 Woods' bid for his third straight Masters victory came up well short with a disappointing 75 (+3) for 290 (+2), nine strokes back.
 Amateur Barnes was the low-amateur, after being near the top of the leaderboard the first two rounds.

 This was the last year the sudden-death playoff began on the 10th tee.
 Beginning in 2004, the playoff starting point was changed to the 18th hole, which then alternated with the 10th hole until a winner emerged; the first use was in 2005.